Quicr/quicr-arch-spec/moq-arch.md

-The design supports sending media and other named objects between a set of participants in a game or video call with under a hundred milliseconds of latency and meets the needs of web conferencing systems.
+The design supports sending media and other named objects between a set of participants in a game or video call with under a hundred milliseconds of latency and meets the needs of conferencing systems.
 The design can also be used for large scale streaming to millions of participants with latency ranging from a few seconds to under a hundred milliseconds based on applications needs.
 It can also be used as low latency publish/subscribe system for real time systems such as messaging, gaming, and IoT.

-QuicR is pronounced something close to
-“quicker” but with more of a pirate "arrrr" at the end.

 # Contributing